rapidez/docs/src/3.x/extending.md

 ],
 ```

-Create your own controller.
-For example, `app/Controllers/Product.php`.
-Make sure you implement the methods as defined in the core controller and define it in the configuration as with models.
+For controllers, you can also extend them, for example: `app/Controllers/ProductController.php`.
+Make sure you implement the methods as defined in the core controller and define it in the configuration just like you would with models.

 ## Widgets